-National Employee Health & Fitness Day
+National Employee Health and Fitness Day

-National Employee Health & Fitness Day is the third (3rd) Wednesday in May each year and was created to promote the benefits of physical activity for individuals through their work site health promotion activities.
+National Employee Health and Fitness Day is the third (3rd) Wednesday in May each year and was created to promote the benefits of physical activity for individuals through their work site health promotion activities.
 Founded in 1989 National Employee Health and Fitness Day has enlisted tens of thousands of participants from employers around the world.

-There are two types of fitness:
+There are two types of fitness

 Linked to athletic performance (for example: a 50-yard dash time or the ability to maneuver around obstacles quickly) and is linked to speed, reaction time, and coordination.

 Linked to fitness components that may lower risks such to high blood pressure, diabetes, or low back pain.
 Health-related physical fitness includes the following components: